damindra94/projectD-GalbokkaH/README.md

 # Acenet Final project
 # Weekly Task and Habit Tracker
-This project is a buildt in Python command tool that allows the user to add, track and view their daily/weekly tasks and habits.
+This project is a built in Python command tool that allows the user to add, track and view their daily/weekly tasks and habits.
 It includes functions for adding, removing, tracking and viewing tasks and habits on all days of the week.
 # Features
 - Add new tasks and habits for specific days of the week